Pierre Granier-Deferre

 His 1971 film Le Chat (The Cat) won the Best Actor and Best Actress awards at the 21st Berlin International Film Festival.
 His 1964 film The Adventures of Salavin won the Silver Shell for Best Actor at the 12th San Sebastian International Film Festival.

 Family

 Granier-Deferre married Annie Fratellini, who starred in his film La Métamorphose des cloportes.
 They had one daughter, Valerie.

 He had two children with his second wife, Susan Hampshire, an English actress: a son, Christopher, a producer/director, and a daughter, Victoria, who died shortly after birth.
 Granier-Deferre is also the father of Denys Granier-Deferre, a director/actor, whose mother is Denise Leve.

-He is also the father of Célia (an actress) and Marie (a stuntwoman) by Isabel Garcia de Herreros (a film editor).
+He is also the father to three other daughters.